wemgl/edu-interacting-with-workflows-go-code/exercises/async-activity-completion/README.md

 ## Part C: Configure a Client to send CompleteActivity

 1. Now you can edit the `completionclient/main.go` file to call `CompleteActivity`.
 The first thing you'll need to do is add some way of supplying the `taskToken` specific to the Activity you are trying to complete at runtime.
-In a production system, you might retrieve the key from a database, but for now, you can configure this Client to accept it as an additional argument by adding `flag` parsing to the `main()` block:
+In a production system, you might store and retrieve the token from a database, but for now, you can configure this Client to accept it as an additional argument by adding `flag` parsing to the `main()` block:

 ```go
 var taskToken string